Selena Doggett-Jones (Relationship/Psychosexual Therapist, AccCOSRT(sen), MBACP)

 - Kink friendly

 If you are currently in a relationship you will be encouraged to attend sessions with your partner because sexual and relationship difficulties rarely 'belong' to one partner or the other.
-If you don't have a current partner or they don't want to attend appointments it can be very useful to work on your own.
+If you don't have a current partner or they don't want to attend appointments it can also be very useful to work on your own.
 It may also be that you would prefer to see a therapist on your own.

 Relationship therapy and psychosexual therapy are both talking therapies but you may be asked to practise some helpful practical techniques in the privacy of your own home.